About Braiden Rex-Johnson

 Sixteen years in Dallas adapted my palate to the spicy goodness of southwestern and Tex-Mex cuisine.

-My husband, Spencer Johnson, and I made a bold move to Seattle in 1990, rented an apartment just a salmon toss from the city’s beloved Pike Place Market, and I’ve been writing about Pacific Northwest food and wine ever since.
+My husband, Spencer Johnson, and I made a bold move to Seattle in 1990, rented an apartment just a salmon toss from the city’s beloved Pike Place Market, and I began to write about Pacific Northwest food and wine.

-In the process, I’ve become a best-selling cookbook author with seven books under my belt (so to speak).
+Over the years, I became a best-selling cookbook author with seven books under my belt (so to speak).
 My current book in print is the Pike Place Public Market Seafood Cookbook, published in 2005, and the e-edition, published in 2010.

 My seminal work is Pacific Northwest Wining & Dining: The People, Places, Food, and Drink of Washington, Oregon, Idaho, and British Columbia (Wiley, 2007).
 Previous titles include the Pike Place Market Cookbook (Sasquatch Books, 1992 and 2003), That’s Fresh: Seasonal Recipes for Young Cooks (Sasquatch Books, 1995) and Inside the Pike Place Market: Exploring America’s Favorite Farmers’ Market (Sasquatch Books, 1999).